Safe Navigation for Robotic Digestive Endoscopy via Human Intervention-based Reinforcement Learning: Methodology

-To enhance safety and performance of RDE navigation, we establish a human intervention RDE agent via incorporating three novel modules into the vanilla RL architecture.
-To improve the safety of robotic digestive endoscopy, we propose the Human Intervention.
+To enhance the safety of RDE navigation, we propose three mechanisms to enable real-time navigation actions to adapt to complex environments.
+Enhanced Exploration Mechanism (EEM) integrates expert knowledge by improving State exploration efficiency, where human intervention takes control when agents get stuck.
 The Reward-Penalty Adjustment (RPA) promotes safer policy learning by penalizing unsafe actions through a penalty score during initial interventions.
-The Behavior Cloning Similarity (BCS) improves learning performance by guiding the HI-PPO agent to imitate expert actions, integrating similarity objective into the actor-critic network for optimal policy learning.
-Enhanced Exploration Mechanism (EEM) integrates expert knowledge through improve state exploration efficiency, where human intervention takes over control when agent getting stuck.
-These mechanisms work together to enable real-time navigation actions for adapting to complex environments.
-The architecture of HI-PPO is shown in Figure \ref{fig:overview}, and more details will be illustrated in the following sections.
+Behavior Cloning Similarity (BCS) improves learning performance by guiding the agent to imitate expert actions, integrating similarity objectives into the actor-critic network for optimal policy learning.